 Click View Basic to go back to the main Adapter Connections page.

-The Aggregated tab displays the aggregated and correlated data from all adapters about the device (“Basic Info”) and pre-defined highlighted/advanced data from specific adapters, displayed on the left panel.
+Use the Aggregated tab to view the aggregated and correlated data from all adapters about the device (“Basic Info”) and predefined highlighted/advanced data from specific adapters, displayed on the left panel.

 For more details, see Device Profile Page - Aggregated Tab.